istio/proxy/src/envoy/auth/README.md

 If not specified, the default value is `600`.

-#### audience (array of string, optional)

-It specifies the set of acceptable audiences.
-If it is specified, JWT must have `aud` claim specified in this list.

 #### issuers (array of object, required)

 It specifies the issuers and their public keys.